jsonMartin/readwise-mirror/README.md

 ## Manual Installation

-Please consults [Installation & Setup](https://github.com/jsonMartin/readwise-mirror/wiki/Installation-&-Setup) for instructions how to manually install the plugin.
+Please consult [Installation & Setup](https://github.com/jsonMartin/readwise-mirror/wiki/Installation-&-Setup) for instructions on how to manually install the plugin.

 ## Advanced features